-Nadeau is a member of the executive board of the ECAC-SIDA (Sports Information Directors Association) and has served on numerous panels over the past several years.
+Nadeau currently serves as the vice president for ECAC-SIDA (Sports Information Directors Association), where has served on numerous panels over the past several years.
 He is also a member of Co-SIDA, where he served on the membership services committee.

 A ’94 graduate of the University of Maine, Nadeau worked for three years as a student-assistant in the school’s sports information office.
 He also broadcasted all home and away games for the University of Maine men’s basketball team during his junior and senior year.
 The games were carried on WZON Radio in Bangor, Maine, a commercial station owned by Stephen King.